 Nicole Sterling caught the theatre bug at age five when she saw a high school production of Oliver! starring her older brother as Fagin.
 At that moment, she found her home in the theatre, unlike her brother who never got on stage again.
-Now an actor, director, choreographer, arts administrator, and educator, she has been working in professional theatre for almost two decades.
+Now an actor, director, choreographer, arts administrator, and educator in the Columbus, Ohio area, she has been working in professional theatre for almost two decades.

 As a performer, Nicole appeared in the world premiere of the Stephen Sondheim musical Bounce (since re-titled Road Show) under the direction of Harold Prince and is featured on the original cast album.
 Other world premieres include Stephen Flaherty’s A Long Gay Book (since re-titled Loving Repeating) under the direction of Frank Galati and The Donner Party (since re-titled Meet Your Mountain) by Eric Rockwell and Margaret Rose.
 Nicole has performed on stages across the country, including Broadway’s New Amsterdam Theatre, The Kennedy Center, The Goodman Theatre, Sacramento Music Circus, Utah Shakespeare Festival, Arvada Center, Sacramento Theatre Company, Stages St. Louis, and many more.
 Among her favorite roles are Nancy in Oliver! (of course…), Sister Mary Downy in Disaster!, and Aldonza in Man of La Mancha.